commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 Length distributions in the fishery have dramatically different patterns than the survey (Figures \@ref(fig:lencomp) and \@ref(fig:compcomps)), with few lengths in the fishery less than 60 cm.
 Full retention is not a requirement in state waters and the length differences between the survey and fishery are attributed to fishery releases of small fish.
 Because of the bias introduced by allowing fish to be released in the fishery, fishery age and length compositions tend to be poorly fit by the model.

 Finally, the selective harvest of larger-bodied fish results in large differences between survey and fishery size-at-age.
-Until an age-length key is developed for NSEI, the federal age-length keys ($\Lambda_{a,l,k}$) will be used to fit both survey and fishery length compositions (D. Hanselman, Fisheries Research Biologist, NOAA, Juneau, personal communication, April 2019; Hanselman et al. 2018; Echave et al. 2012; Figure 18).
+Until an age-length key is developed for NSEI, the federal age-length keys ($\Lambda_{a,l,k}$) will be used to fit both survey and fishery length compositions (D. Hanselman, Fisheries Research Biologist, NOAA, Juneau, personal communication, April 2019; Hanselman et al. 2018; Echave et al. 2012).
 Ultimately, separate age-length keys should be developed for each data source to account for the differences in survey and fishery size-at-age.

 ### Retention probability